The Great Divorce: Unpacking Geb and Nut Mythology of Earth and Sky

 Geb and Nut were in love and were bound in a continuous, tight embrace.
 Nut perpetually arched over Geb.
 They left no room between them.
 This union prevented life.
 There was no space for light or movement.

 The creator god, Atum (Ra), looked upon the scene.
 He realized the world could not function.
 The structure of Ancient Egyptian cosmology was incomplete.
-Order needed a clear separation.
+The order needed a clear separation.

 Golden Scarab